“Heiliger Sand“/"Holy Sands": the oldest Jewish cemetery in Europe

 Also located on the Synagogue square is the “Haus zur Sonne“, which belonged to the Jewish community, housed a Jewish school after 1935 until it was closed in July 1942.
 Today the offices of the Jewish Community Worms as well as the administration offices of the ShUM-Cities Association are located there, but the building does not belong to the UNESCO application.

-Also near the synagogue is the Rashi-House.
-Until 1971, the House of Teachings, Dance, and Weddings, which was also the hospital and retirement home of the Jewish Community, stood on the same spot.
-After the last of the deportations out of Worms it had makeshift use, for example as a place for the homeless, but continued to deteriorate and was torn down in 1971.
-The city erected the new Rashi-House above the authentic cellar vault in 1980/82.
-The City Archives and the Photo Archives are housed there, as well a Jewish Museum which has existed since 1982, making this a contact point not only for scholars and scientists, but also for genealogists and descendants of Jews from Worms.
+Also near the synagogue is the so-called Rashi-House.
+Until 1971, the Community's House of Teachings, Dance, and Weddings, which was also the hospital and retirement home, stood on the same spot.
+After the last of the deportations from Worms to the camps it had makeshift use, for example as a place for the homeless, but continued to deteriorate and was torn down in 1971.
+The city erected the new building above the authentic cellar vault in 1980/82.
+The City Archives and the Photo Archives are housed there, as well a Judaica Museum which has existed since 1982, making this a contact point not only for scholars and scientists, but also for genealogists and descendants of Jews from Worms.
+These cellar vaults dating back to the 13th century are of importance for the UNESCO-application as in Europe only few are known and they are integral part of the community's ground.